spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `VanillaBoots` | A vanilla boots item, from `Data/Boots`. | Either the boots numeric ID, or the boots name. |
 | `VanillaFurniture` | A vanilla furniture item, from `Data/Furniture`. | Either the furniture numeric ID, or the furniture name. |
 | `ContextTag` | Items matching a context tag.
 This is only usable in recipe ingredients; Using it as something to be actually created will result in an error. | The context tag. |

+If an object has a color overlay, such as a DGA Object with a `TextureColor` set, or a `VanillaObjectColored`, you can set the `Color` field in the format of `"R, G, B, A"`.Sure

 Note 1: While most of the fields say "Vanilla" , they will detect anything from their corresponding data file, such as from Json Assets.
 Note 2: The default value for `Type` is `DGAItem`.
 So, if you are specifying that for your item type, you can omit it.